-If your new to your land, it may be worthwhile to consult a local wind rose (example shows average wind speeds on a campass rose) to help align the windbreak perpendicular to prevailing winds.
-Just remember it’s critical that the design fits your needs and the local landscape, because windbreaks are not a cut and paste practice.
+It may be worthwhile to consult a local wind rose (example shows average wind speeds on a compass rose) to help align the windbreak perpendicular to prevailing winds in the right season of the year.
+Just make sure the design fits both your goals and the local landscape, because windbreaks are not a cut and paste practice.

 Recognizing all the benefits of living windbreaks, the USDA has included them as one of the core agroforestry practices in Wisconsin.
 Under the right circumstances, this makes them eligible for cost-share and technical assistance programs.
 Contact your local USDA service center to learn more.
 Even if you’re not eligible for their programs, the USDAs technical standards are a great guide for the decisions you’ll have to make if you think a windbreak is right for your land.

 I hope this overview of windbreaks gets you to think again about how agroforestry can help you get more from your land.
 If you’re interested, I encourage you to check out this website from the USDA’s Nation Agroforestry Center to help get started with agroforestry on your property.